rizwan2000rm/blog-backup/ckibz38av004ubhs1abng7f5r.md

-## Linux Web Development Enviorment in Windows 10
+## Linux Web Development Environment in Windows 10

 Photo by Kevin Ku on Unsplash